drhsqlite/pikchr/doc/differences.md

         box "Hello," "world!!"  /* You may also break the lines, like this. */

-## Variable names can start with "`$`" or "`@`" sigils
+## Variable names can start with "`$`" or "`@`" characters

 There are many built-in variable names and keywords in the PIC and Pikchr languages, all of which currently begin with lowercase letters.
 To reduce the chance of a collision between an application-defined variable and a built-in variable name or keyword, Pikchr allows application-defined variable names to begin with "`$`" or "`@`".
-Pikchr does not now — nor will it ever — pre-define variables with such sigils, other than documented cases such as the positional macro parameters `$1`, `$2`, etc.
+Pikchr does not now — nor will it ever — pre-define variables that begin with "`$`" or "`@`", other than the use of positional macro parameters `$1`, `$2`, etc.

-We recommend that you use such sigils on your own variables to ensure that they will never collide with variables a future version of Pikchr may define.
+We recommend that you begin your own variable names with either "`$`" or "`@`" to ensure that they will never collide with variables that might be added to future version of Pikchr.

 ## New assignment operators for variables